Mitcheljager/svelte-tiny-linked-charts/README.md

 # Tiny Linked Charts for Svelte

 This is a library to display tiny bar charts.
-These charts are more so meant for graphical aids, rather than scientific representations.
+These charts are more so meant for graphic aids, rather than scientific representations.
 There's no axis labels, no extensive data visualisation, just bars.

 **Demo and Docs**: https://mitcheljager.github.io/svelte-tiny-linked-charts/